jvmohr/dataScience/README.md

 * coin_prices.py - script to get spot and the prices of certain coins
 * Graphs.ipynb - notebook that creates graphs of data
 * notes.txt - small txt document that contains certain notes

+# DBZ/Dokkan
+* Scrape Cards.ipynb - notebook to scrape Dokkan cards from its wiki
+* Beginning Steps with DBZ Dokkan Battle Card Data.ipynb - notebook to show some beginning analysis on card data; also located [here on Kaggle](https://www.kaggle.com/josephvm/beginning-steps-with-dbz-dokkan-battle-card-data)